LarryCreator/Pygame-Astar-Pathfinder/README.md

 'P' = If you already set the starting node and the goal, it starts the algorithm.

-'R' = Resets the path.
+'R' = Clears the path.

+'C' = Clears the obstacles.

 Mouse's left button: Creates obstacles.